nodejs/admin/social-team.md

 ### Platforms

-This team controls and maintains the various social platforms that Node.js has:
+This team controls and maintains the various social platforms in which Node.js has an official presence:

 - [Node.js on Twitter](https://twitter.com/nodejs)
 - [Node.js on Facebook](https://www.facebook.com/nodejsfoundation)